Motorcycle Spine Injuries Attorney

 Unfortunately, many serious injury victims don’t fully understand the severity of their injuries afterward.
 Time is of the essence with spine injuries; every hour that passes without proper evaluation and treatment can mean permanent problems.
 In fact, it can lead to an agonizing death.

+You never really know how bad things are until you get a doctor to recognize the severity of the harm to your back.
 One of the most important services a spine injury attorney can help with is immediate medical care.
 They know lien doctors who agree to later payment.
-At first, injuries might be thought of as temporary and minor.
+At first, you may view your injuries as temporary and minor.
 So they may appear to be bruises, soft tissue injuries, or muscle strains.
-But major injuries might remain unnoticed until the victim is seen by an orthopedic surgeon or a neurologist.
+But major injuries might remain unnoticed until the victim sees an orthopedic surgeon or a neurologist.

-So until such a specialist is seen much more serious conditions can materialize.
-These may include disc bulges, nerve compression, and herniation.
-In fact, spasms and pain that follow a motorcycle crash can become misinterpreted as signs of a lesser injury.
-So unless a specialist rules out serious spinal cord injury (SCI) you remain at risk.
-Our excellent attorneys can direct clients to the best suited care providers.
-Hopefully we can find one who works on a lien basis.
+So until being examined by such a specialist, much more severe conditions can materialize and manifest themselves.
+These manifestations may include disc bulges, nerve compression, and herniation.
+Spasms and pain that follow a motorcycle crash can become misinterpreted as signs of a lesser injury.
+So unless a dedicated medical specialist rules out serious spinal cord injury (SCI), you remain at risk.
+Our excellent attorneys can direct clients to the best-suited health care providers.
+And hopefully, we can find one who works on a lien basis.

 Only a proper doctor can differentiate between minor and major injuries occurring to the neck.
-So it's important to have one examine your back, and other components of the spine.
-And right after the accident, that must be done.
-The neck and back area are part of a very delicate neurological transmission system.
+So it's important to have one examine your back and other components of the spine.
+Because the neck and back area are part of a very delicate neurological transmission system, it remains key to get a great doctor right away, even if you can't afford one.

-And damage to any part, can negatively affect the whole.
-Especially when left untreated matters can get out of hand.
-A permanent disability can result in the worse case scenario.
+And damage to any body part, can negatively affect the whole.
+Especially when left untreated, these matters can get out of hand.
+A permanent disability can result in a worst-case scenario.
 If this is the case, the victim will generally need lifelong care.
+And this is why Ehline tries to get badly hurt clients set up with a doctor who will treat now and recover payments later.
+Injury attorneys call these medicine men "lien doctors," because we sign a lien to hold settlement monies in trust in order to pay their liens off upon successful termination of the matter.

 Disc Injuries; Injuries to the cervical, thoracic, or lumbar vertebrae: